Quantum van Est Isomorphism: Appendix

 \section{Appendix}

-The quantum van Est map we defined in this paper, and the quantum characteristic map we constructed in~\cite{KaygunSutlu:CharMap} are indeed two different faces of the same construction which we describe in this Appendix.
+The quantum van Est map we defined in this paper, and the quantum characteristic map we constructed in~\cite{KaygunSutlu:CharMap} are in fact two different faces of the same construction which we describe in this section.
+We shall hereby consider $k$ a field of characteristic 0.